joostdecock/site/nuxt/content/en/docs/tutorial/part-1.md

 Our `BabyBib` class _extends_ the `\Freesewing\Patterns\Core\Pattern` class.
 `Pattern` in the `Core` pattern namespace is our so-called _parent class_.

-As a child of the `Pattern` class, we inherit (like, get for free) a bunch of it's functionality.
+As a child of the `Pattern` class, we inherit (like, get for free) a bunch of its functionality.

 > <h5 class='notoc'>Class inheritance is crucial in pattern design</h5>
 >